n8n-io/n8n-docs/docs/integrations/core-nodes/n8n-nodes-base.httpRequest.md

 ## Node Reference

-- **Authentication:** Select the authentication method to use for the request from the following:
+- **Authentication:** there are two options for authentication:
+	- Select **Existing Credential Type** to use [App-specific HTTP credentials](/integrations/custom-operations/app-specific-http-credentials/).
+This allows you to perform [custom operations](/integrations/custom-operations/) with some APIs where n8n has a node for the platform.
+For example, n8n has an Asana node, and supports using your Asana credentials in the HTTP Request node.
+Refer to [App-specific HTTP credentials](/integrations/custom-operations/app-specific-http-credentials/) for more information.
+	- Select **Generic Credential Type** to set up authentication using one of the following methods.
 		- Basic Auth
 		- Digest Auth
 		- Header Auth
 		- OAuth1
 		- OAuth2
 		- None
 - **Request Method:** Select the method to be used for the request:
 	- DELETE
 	- GET